Guardians of the Galaxy (2014)

 directed by James Gunn

-Here’s one of those weird situations where everyone I know loves a film and I’m the only chump who thinks it’s just ok.
+Here’s one of those weird situations where everyone I know loves a film and I’m the only chump who thinks it’s just okay.
 A friend even called me a curmudgeon for not getting into Guardians of the Galaxy as much as I should’ve.
-And I guess she’s right: This is the type of film that should appeal to me, since it’s not your typical superhero extravaganza.
-But nope, I didn’t feel it.
-I can be a big grouch when it comes to movies (and other things), but it’s not my fault when films just don’t get it right, is it?
+And I guess she’s right: This is the type of thing that should appeal to me, since it’s going for something a little funnier than your typical summer extravaganza.
+Problem is, it doesn’t get it quite right.

-Guardians of the Galaxy continues Marvel Comics’ takeover of the box office with the tale of five misfit miscreants – Misfit Miscreants is the name of my new band – who band together to thwart the plans for world (universe?) domination by Ronan the Accuser (Lee Pace), a supervillain that blah, blah, blah.
-The plot doesn’t matter much in this type of film, and that’s fine.
-Director James Gunn smartly goes for laughs, pop culture references, and a retro soundtrack that includes Blue Swede’s way cool cover of Hooked on a Feeling (1974).
-But as I watched, I just couldn’t help but think about other films and TV series that have done it better.
-Hell, everything by Joss Whedon pretty much falls in this category, from Buffy the Vampire Slayer (1997-2003) to The Avengers (2012).
-In fact, Guardians of the Galaxy borrows much of its shtick from Whedon’s own short-lived 2002 series Firefly… and that’s an issue for me.
+Guardians of the Galaxy continues Marvel Comics’ extended universe with a tale of five misfit miscreants – Misfit Miscreants is the name of my new band – who come together to thwart the evil plans of Ronan the Accuser (Lee Pace), a supervillain who gets possession of one of the six Infinity Stones (watch the previous nine flicks for context).
+There are plenty of jokes, pop culture references, and a retro soundtrack that includes Blue Swede’s cool cover of Hooked on a Feeling (1974).
+But I just couldn’t help but think about other films and TV series that have done it, well, better.
+Hell, everything by Joss Whedon pretty much falls in this category, from Buffy the Vampire Slayer (1997-2003) to The Avengers (2012) and his own short-lived 2002 sci-fi western Firefly.

 Carlos I. Cuevas